GSA-TTS/FAC-transition-site/src/developers/tutorials/rollups.md

 We explored adding this to the API in [#2308](https://github.com/GSA-TTS/FAC/issues/2308).
 What does it look like as code a developer using our API might write?

-#### Example: Given a report ID, compute the ALN

-Given a report ID, there may be multiple awards.
+So: given a report ID, there may be multiple awards.
 These will be in the `federal_awards` endpoint.

 For each of those, we'll want two fields: the `federal_agency_prefix` and `federal_award_extension`.